 Can I get a copy of the ACOP L8 November 2013?

 Yes, here on this page on the attachment to the left or click HERE

 Remember that the guidance on how to apply the ACOP L8 is now in a book called (Health & Safety Guidance) HSG 274.
-Part 1 is for Cooling Towers etc, Part 2 is for Hot & Cold Water Systems (Intrim guidance at present but the new guidance is due soon) and Part 3 Other Systems.
+Part 1 is for Cooling Towers etc, Part 2 is for Hot & Cold Water Systems and Part 3 Other Systems.

 Why do I need a Risk Assessment?